 Rain, rain, rain.
 Some love it, some hate it, but however you feel about muddy ground, learning to ride it well will boost your bike handling skills.

-Getting your bike set up for slippery, muddy, wet conditions will give you a head start, and we spoke to Atherton Racing mechanic Joe Krejbich to get his top recommendations for making your mountain bike ready for the wet.
+Getting your bike set up for slippery, muddy, wet conditions will give you a head start, and we spoke to Trek Factory Racing DH mechanic Joe Krejbich to get his top recommendations for making your mountain bike ready for the wet.

-As Rachel Atherton‘s mechanic, Krejbich helps to ensure that the World Champion and World Cup champion’s bike has the optimum setup for all the terrain and conditions she faces throughout the year; from dry and dusty to sloppy and wet.
+As Rachel Atherton‘s former mechanic, Krejbich helps to ensure his riders’ bike have the optimum setup for all the terrain and conditions faced throughout the year; from dry and dusty to sloppy and wet.

 1. Give your bike a pre-ride check

 Krejbich suggests a simple, quick bike check.
-“Check the axles are tight, check the bolts, ensure the spokes aren’t loose, and that the wheels are true.”
+“Check the axles are tight, check the bolts, ensure the spokes aren’t loose and that the wheels are true,” he says.

 2. Drop your tyre pressure

-“The first thing you’ve got to look at is tyre pressure”, states Krejbich.
+“The first thing you’ve got to look at is tyre pressure,” says Krejbich.
 “Generally, people drop two or three PSI.
 A lower tyre pressure allows it to get more grip.
 Yes, you sacrifice quite a bit of rolling speed, but if the ground is boggy and wet anyway then grip is what you want.”

 3. Consider a mud tyre

 Most bikes come specced with decent tyres these days, and there are plenty of decent all-round tyres that provide good traction in mildly muddy conditions without having to go for a full-on mud tyre.
 For days when it’s wet but not raining hard, these will often do, though see point 2 on dropping your tyre pressure.